SkoolNotes/Taproot/KBeMetaIndex.md

 `ret` | Something to be exported to the outside world, such as an assignment to be graded.
 `index` | The "default" file for any topic.
 Should link to everything else. **Don't add a `{title}`!**

+Don't forget to add a tag demarcating the file type in addition to the type in the name!

 ---